Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 Sometimes there’s hard conflict between formulae, and it can’t be avoided or circumvented with `keg_only`.

-PolarSSL is a good [example](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/polarssl.rb#L36-L37) formula for minor conflict.
+PolarSSL is a good [example](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/polarssl.rb) formula for minor conflict.

-PolarSSL ship GNU’s Hello, and compiles a `hello` binary.
-This is obviously non-essential to PolarSSL’s functionality, and conflict with the `hello` formula would be overkill, so we just remove it.
+PolarSSL ship and compile a "Hello World" executable.
+This is obviously non-essential to PolarSSL’s functionality, and conflict with the popular GNU `hello` formula would be overkill, so we just remove it.

-However, also in the PolarSSL formulae is a [firm conflict](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/polarssl.rb#L19) with `md5sha1sum`, because both `md5sha1sum` and `polarssl` compile identically-named binaries that *are* important for core functionality.
+[pdftohtml](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/pdftohtml.rb) provides an example of a serious conflict, where both formula ship a identically-named binary that is essential to functionality, so a `conflicts_with` is preferable.

 As a general rule, `conflicts_with` should be a last-resort option.
 It’s a fairly blunt instrument.